IMF says Brazil recovering from slowdown, backs more reforms

 Brazil's flexible exchange rate remains the best shock absorber to cushion the country from external financial turbulence, as long interventions in the foreign exchange market are limited to moderating excessive volatility, the IMF said.

-In a bold move, the central bank last week launched a $60 billion forex intervention program to ease the depreciation of the real that has lost about 15 percent of its value since May.
+In a bold move, the central bank last week launched a $60 billion (38 billion pounds) forex intervention program to ease the depreciation of the real that has lost about 15 percent of its value since May.

 (Reporting by Anthony Boadle; Editing by Chizu Nomiyama)